aroberge/friendly-traceback-docs/docs/html/_sources/pyrepl.rst.txt

 to make sure that functions like ``what()``, ``why()``, etc., are available, the first line of code will have to be something like::

-    from friendly_traceback.some_version import *
+    from friendly.some_version import *

 The ``import *``, which is often not recommended, is required here so that you can use functions like ``what()``, etc.  The alternative would be to either list every single function required::

-    from friendly_traceback.some_version import what, why, where, ...
+    from friendly.some_version import what, why, where, ...

 or::

-    import friendly_traceback
+    import friendly
     ...
-    friendly_traceback.what()  # when needed to use it
+    friendly.what()  # when needed to use it

 which I do not consider to be "friendly".